Skip to content

 Visiting Bonneville Dam

 Admission to Bonneville Dam is free.
-The dam’s two visitor centers (one on Bradford Island in Oregon and one on the Washington shore) are open from 9 a.m.—5 p.m. daily except for Thanksgiving Day, Christmas Day and New Year’s Day.
+The dam’s two visitor centers (one on Bradford Island in Oregon and one on the Washington shore) are open from 9 a.m.—5 p.m. daily except for Thanksgiving Day and December 24 through New Year’s Day.

 Located east of Portland in the Columbia River Gorge, Bonneville Dam is most easily accessed by car.
 The 40-mile (65 km) drive is simple: take I-84 East, then take exit 40 to the Bonneville Dam.